 Can an employer require compulsory vaccination?
 If yes, are there any exceptions or special circumstances that an employer must consider?

-Currently, the COVID-19 vaccine has not yet arrived in Costa Rica.
-Unless the law states a mandatory COVID-19 vaccination, employers will not be entitled to compulsory require the vaccination to the employees.
+Currently, the COVID-19 vaccine has only been supplied by the Government to the population over 70 years old and to health workers.
+As of today, the law does not regulate a mandatory COVID-19 vaccination, so currently the employers are not entitled to compulsory require a COVID-19 vaccination to the employees.

 Can employees refuse to be vaccinated?
 How does an employer need to balance its obligation to provide a safe work environment with an employee’s rights?

-Considering that currently does not exist a regulation that states a mandatory COVID-19 vaccination in Costa Rica, the employees can refuse to be vaccinated.
+Considering that currently there does not exist regulation that states a mandatory COVID-19 vaccination in Costa Rica, the employees can refuse to be vaccinated.

 In the event of a refusal, can an employee be dismissed for refusal to comply with the employer’s vaccination policy?
 Will the employee’s refusal constitute just cause for termination?